-Football teams and match referees can use this football glossary and top terminologies.
+Football teams and match referees can use this football glossary and the top slang terminologies.

-The English titles and common match rulings will also help spectators and footy fans.
+Learning some of the English vocabulary, titles, and common match rulings will also help spectators and footy fans.

 The official football rules and regulations is a good place to start if you are learning to play.